 Pro Tip: A lab environment that replicates your real-world production environment enables you to safely test your patches, avoiding complications that could impact your business.
 Once small tests prove successful, full patch deployment can begin.

-Creating a backup of your production environment before making significant system changes is considered standard procedure.
-This should be a full system backup that includes all data and alterations or customizations made to existing software.
+Creating a backup of your production environment before making significant system changes is standard procedure.
+You should run full system backups that include all data and alterations or customizations made to existing software.

 Should your patch deployment be unsuccessful, having a backup and restoration plan will return your system to its original, unpatched state.